Viscosity-freddieew/yolo-model/README.md

 ```
 - Run the code with command mentioned below.
 (You can change my_model6 to any other yolo model, it should still work the same.)
+- P.S. my_model7.pt is YOLOv8n trained on more pothole images at resolution 320x320
 ```
 python3 yolo_detect3.py --model my_model6.pt --resolution 640x480